 A key management principle revolves around the idea that the right behaviours should be rewarded, so that they can be repeated.
 Linking performance-based criteria to reward mechanisms such as flexible working, pay reviews and bonus payments, will underline the importance of quality standards within the organisation.

-Creating a new corporate vision and introducing a quality-driven culture is an important first step for service sector businesses.
-However, the acid test lies in an organisation’s ability to retain its new corporate culture and vision by investing in its people and training.
+Creating a new corporate vision and introducing a quality-driven culture is important for businesses all sectors in order to succeed in today's competitive environment.
+However, the acid test for it to be truely successful lies in an organisation’s ability to retain its new corporate culture and vision by investing in people and development.